babayagaG/devops-challenge/Task 04/Readme.md

 ### Task 4
-Suggest a highly scaleable infrastructure for `Cody` application.
+Suggest a highly scalable infrastructure for `Cody` application.

 This infrastructure should support 1,000,000 users concurrently accessing `Cody` application.